Chile Travel Advice

 Chile is a country that is relatively safe and one of the safest countries in South America.
-The general travel advice for travellers to Chile is to remain cautious in busy tourist areas as these present the highest risk of petty crime and theft.
+The general travel advice for Chile is to remain cautious in busy tourist areas as these present the highest risk of petty crime and theft.
 Unexploded landmines are still present in some areas of the country and as such, it is recommended that you only use recognised border crossings into Peru, Bolivia and Argentina.

 There is a small risk of terrorist activity in Chile.
 Over 200 bombings have taken place in the country between 2005 and 2014 with many different groups claiming responsibility.
 The last terror incident was a subway bombing in Santiago in 2014, although no-one was killed, 14 people were injured.
 The Chilean Anarchist group, “the Conspiracy of Cells of Fire” claimed responsibility for this attack.

 In January 2017, five people were injured by an armed attack on a caravan of vehicles carrying forest workers to the logging town of Curaquidico, in the southern region of the Bío Bío Province.
 Nobody has yet claimed responsibility for this attack.

 Parts of Chile are known to be prone to earthquakes.
 In December 2016, the Los Lagos Region suffered a powerful 7.7 magnitude earthquake.
-It is advised to keep an eye on local news for warnings of imminent earthquakes.
+The travel advice for Chile is for visitors to be advised to keep an eye on local news for warnings of imminent earthquakes.

 Robberies, pick-pocketing and bag-snatches are common in most areas.
 Visitors should ensure they are aware of their surroundings at all times and that they do not wear expensive jewellery as this may draw attention to themselves.
 Carry only a photocopy of your passport and leave important documents in a safe in your accommodation.

 Visitors should avoid walking around after dusk and to only use official taxis.
 Chile has a popular night-life scene where drug culture is present.
 Visitors should take care not to get involved with taking drugs as this can lead to arrest, detention and deportation.